JustBroch/chef-de-cuisine/report/report.md

     - When completing the MVP, deployability doesn't become enough of a bottleneck to our workflow and deployment.
 At this stage, manual deployment is acceptable since we're focused on running core features reliably at scale.

-    - More advanced deployment strategies (which are out of scope for this course) are not worth the investment and the opportunity cost.
+    - More advanced deployment strategies (which are out of scope for this course) are not worth the time investment nor the opportunity cost.

 - Maintainability